LucoMoro/LucoMoro/README.md

 ### I am a front-end developer based in Fisciano, Italy.
 - :computer: I am a student of computer science based in Unisa, Fisciano
-- 🌱 I'm currently exploring new technologies like React, React Native, HTML and CSS
+- 🌱 I'm currently exploring new technologies & frameworks like React, React Native, HTML and CSS
 - 👯 I’m looking to collaborate with other content creators.
 - :weight_lifting: I love go to the gym
  <br><br>